ags911/dsnd/README.md

 <a href="https://github.com/ags911/udacity-dsnd/tree/main/project-3"><img align="left" width="250" height="150" img src="project-3/images/ibm_logo_2400x1440.jpg"><a/> **[Project 3:  IBM Recomendation Engine Project](https://github.com/ags911/udacity-dsnd/tree/main/project-3)**

 This project, a collaboration with IBM, focuses on developing a recommendation engine for the IBM Watson Community.
-By exploring various recommendation techniques, we aim to suggest relevant articles to users, enhancing their overall experience on the platform and fostering greater engagement.
+By exploring various recommendation techniques, such as collaborative filtering and content-based filtering, we aim to suggest relevant articles to users, enhancing their overall experience on the platform and fostering greater engagement within the IBM Watson Community.
 <br></br>

 <!-- Project 4 -->